bloq/sol-mass-payouts/README.md

 Store a merkle root, and associated ERC20 funds, on chain.

-WARNING:  There is no on-chain validation that funds supplied equal the funds required to fully satisfy all claims.
+**WARNING**:  There is no on-chain validation that funds supplied equal the funds required to fully satisfy all claims.
 The funder may under-fund.

 ### Funder:  Add more funds to claims group.